All Episodes

 They voted Tuesday to terminate their contract with the police department following the death of George Floyd.

-Uh that's then you have Minneapolis City Council members aiming to dismantle the entire police department to rethink public safety.
+Then you have Minneapolis City Council members aiming to dismantle the entire police department to rethink public safety.

-We're going to dismantle the Minneapolis police department, he tweeted.
+We're going to dismantle the Minneapolis Police Department, he tweeted.

-It's past due.
+It's passed due.

-She said, we are going to dismantle the Minneapolis police department, replace it with a transformative new model of public safety.
+She said, we are going to dismantle the Minneapolis Police Department, replace it with a transformative new model of public safety.

 Okay, good luck with that.

-Um said that's a bad idea.
+Even Juan Williams said that's a bad idea.

-Uh I don't know what dismantling the police department means.
+I don't know what dismantling the police department means.

 How does that work?